luludesun/Intro-to-Mathematical-Software-Final-Project/README.md

 3. An application of logistic regression to the real world

-Presented material to class
+### Presented material to class

-Led discussion on general linear models
+### Led discussion on general linear models

-Conducted mini data analysis project to predict admission based on several features.
+### Conducted mini data analysis project to predict admission rate based on several features